 Student Code of Conduct

 The Principal or Director may suspend/expel any student from attendance at school or any school-related activity on or off campus or from attendance at a specific class or classes, or from riding a school bus, without suspending such student from attendance at school (in-school suspension), for good and sufficient reasons.
 Student offenses are in four categories.
 Most of these are listed below.
 Administrators responsible for discipline will classify any offense not listed below.
+Any threat of violence will be taken seriously.

 CATEGORY I